gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 So far we've been writing text and adding images *directly* in components.
 Which is an *excellent* way to build many websites.
 But often you want to store data *outside* components and then bring the data *into* the component as needed.

-Why's that?
-There's a few reasons.
-You'll often have data you want to reuse in many components e.g. your site title.
-Also it's often easier to write and maintain data/content outside of components.
-E.g. you build a blog with markdown files for posts or perhaps you setup Wordpress for a large Gatsby site where many people are contributing content through Wordpress.

-Data you might want to use for sites can live in many places and exist in many forms.

-* Markdown
-* Wordpress and other CMSs
-* CSV files
-* Databases
-* APIs
+For example, if you're building a site with Wordpress and Gatsby, the *data* for the site (pages and posts) are in Wordpress and you *pull* that data as needed into your components.

+Data can also live in markdown, csv, and other files, databases, and APIs of all sort.

-Gatsby's data layer lets us pull data from these and any other source directly into our components in the shape and form we want them.
+**Gatsby's data layer lets us pull data from these (and any other source) directly into our components**—in the shape and form we want our data.

 ## How Gatsby's data layer uses GraphQL to pull data into components